bnwaweru/2021_Work_Repo/SNP-Chip_Data_Analysis_with_Plink_and_R.md

 PCA](./embedded-images/variance_explained_by_PCA_200_selected.PNG)

 We selected to keep 200 PCs, this value is probably too high, but as it is the first trial, we can go lower next time.
+In the rerun, we chose to keep 50 pcs and 4 clusters.

-It also displays a graph of BIC values for increasing values of k, i,e the clusters, where selected to keep 5 clusters, as that is where there seems to be a clear elbow,
+It also displays a graph of BIC values for increasing values of k, i,e the clusters, where selected to keep 4 clusters, as that is where there seems to be a clear elbow,

 ![value of BIC